vanilla/garden-cli/README.md

 Displaying Errors
 -----------------

-Let's say you call the basic example with just `-P foo` which is an error and some required options are missing.
-What you'd see is the following error:
+Let's say you call the basic example with just `-P foo`.
+What you'd see is the following error message:

 <pre>
 The value of --port (-P) is not a valid integer.